openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/sessions.md

 The controller maintains a last accessed at timestamp for every API Session.
 This timestamp is used to determine whether the timeout has been reached, signaling an API Session removal.
 Activities that update the timestamp include:

-- Any maintained Edge Router connection
+- Any maintained edge router connection
-- Any valid Client or Management API interaction
+- Any valid client or management API interaction

 The API Session timeout defaults to 30 minutes and can be configured in `edge.api.sessionTimeout` in the controller configuration file.